If you’re not the greatest skier, things can go downhill a bit too quickly…

-A stone’s throw from the City, the Queen’s colourfully illuminated interior includes live music, DJs and cabaret in the basement, and an industrial ground floor bar with its own games room corner, where you’ll find table football, vintage pinball, table tennis, and a couple of 1960s games plucked from Brighton Pier; as well as regular events from ‘Crap Film Club’ to board game nights and hip hop karaoke.
+And if you don’t fancy the terrace?
+There are several levels below it to keep you happy.
+The Queen of Hoxton’s colourfully illuminated interior includes a basement dancefloor, and an industrial ground floor bar with its own games room corner, where you’ll find table football, vintage pinball, table tennis, and a couple of 1960s games plucked from Brighton Pier.

-NOTE: The roof terrace at the Queen of Hoxton is open daily from 4-10pm until April 2019.
-You can find out more, see upcoming events, and make a booking at their website right HERE.
+NOTE: The Queen of Hoxton is open Wednesday-Saturday.
+You can find out more, and make a booking, at their website right HERE.

 The Queen of Hoxton | 1-5 Curtain Road, EC2A 3JX